FuckingNode/FuckingNode/CONTRIBUTING.md

 ### Error handling

 F\*ckingNode is wrapped in an error boundary (`ErrorHandler()`) that automatically stops execution and handles the error, so no need to try/catch every function.
-When throwing an error, `throw new Error()` is perfectly fine, however you'll see we sometimes use `FknError()` instead.
-It's a superset of `Error` with error codes and hints for our users.
-If you can, attempt to add an error code and throwing a FknError instead.
+When throwing an error, you'll see we sometimes use `FknError` instead of `Error`.
+It's a superset of `Error` with searchable error codes and hints for our users.
+Attempt to add an error code and throwing a `FknError` instead of just throwing JS errors.

 ### Comment in a readable manner